Interview with Caspar van der Poel - social media day June 30

 Broader research on chronic pain also shows positive results.
 According to a large international meta-analysis published in The Journal of Pain, acupuncture is a well-founded treatment option that can be used alongside conventional care [2].

 In the Netherlands, the MAPPHS research was conducted by NVA acupuncturist Madelèn Vernooij.
-In this study, pain patients reported a 44.5% reduction in the use of pain medication after four weeks of acupuncture treatments.
-Additionally, they indicated that their physical functioning had improved by 33.2%.
+In this study, pain patients reported a 44.5% reduction in pain medication use after four weeks of acupuncture treatments.
+Additionally, they indicated a 33.2% improvement in their physical functioning.
 In many cases, the progress continued even after sixteen weeks [3].

 For rheumatic complaints, acupuncture can be a valuable addition to regular treatment.
 It supports the body in dealing with pain and stress, and many people experience improvement in their daily functioning.
 We do recommend discussing acupuncture with your treating physician and choosing a qualified practitioner.

-Curious about what acupuncture can mean for you?
-Find a NVA acupuncturist near you.
+Curious about what acupuncture can do for you?
+Find a NVA-acupuncturist nearby.

 Source [1] Systematic review 2024 Pubmed - reducing pain with acupuncture in knee osteoarthritis

-Source [3], MAPPHS study (Measuring patient reported outcomes of acupuncture treatment on pain patients' health status), attachment
+Source [3], MAPPHS research (Measuring patient reported outcomes of acupuncture treatment on pain patients' health status), attachment